rjournal/rj/README.md

 # RJ

+This package provides tools for dealing with the metadata for the R Journal.

 ## Overall goals

 * A minimal set of functions to automate manual tasks

-* Index.dcf still maintainable by hand, if desired
+* `DESCRIPTION` files still maintainable by hand

-## Index.dcf format
+## `DESCRIPTION` format

-The `index.dcf` is a DCF (debian control file) file, made up of entries of the following form.
+Each submission consists of a directory containing the submission, any correspondence, and a `DESCRIPTION` file.
+The `DESCRIPTION` is a DCF (debian control file) file, made up of entries of the following form.

-    ID: 2012-01
     Title: Exploring the wonderful world of R
     Authors:
       "John Smith" <john.smith@gmail.com>